demo-thursday/azure-service-operator/docs/01-install-operator.md

-# Installing the Azure Service Operator
+# Step 1: Installing the Azure Service Operator

 Installing the Azure Service Operator in an OpenShift cluster is quite easy, since Openshift 4 has an embedded version of [OperatorHub](https://operatorhub.io) that contains Red Hat operators, Certified 3rd Party operators, and Community operators.
 These operators can be installed by OpenShift *Cluster Admins* with a few clicks, or in a declarative way with Kubernetes Custom Resources (not covered in this demo).